Getting email via your website

 Click the 'New' button.

-In the new Account dialog the option "Microsoft Exchange, POP3, IMAP or HTTP" should already be checked.
+In the New Account dialog the option "Internet Email - POP3, IMAP or HTTP" should already be checked.
 If not click it.

 Click the the 'Next' button to continue.